natefinch/graffiti/README.md

   -m, --map=""		Map field names to alternate tag names (see help mappings).
   -t, --types=""	Generate tags only for these types (comma separated list).
 ```

-Generates struct tags for a specific target (file or directory).

 If no target is given, all go files in the current directory are processed.
 By
 default tags is a comma-separated list of schema names like json or yaml.
 The